Why Do Cats Sleep on You?

 There are definitely pros to letting your cat sleep in bed with you.
-It can help with stress relief, allows the two of you to bond, and keeps you both cozy and warm.
-But, there are also some cons.
+It can help with stress relief, allow the two of you to bond and keep you both cozy and warm.
+But there are also some cons.

-Delgado also warns that cats should never sleep with children under the age of five.
-There could be a risk of suffocation and if the cat gets startled in the middle of the night they could panic and scratch a child.
-Avoid these other mistakes that cat owners should never make.
+Delgado also warns that cats should never sleep with children under the age of 5.
+There could be a risk of suffocation, and if the cat gets startled in the middle of the night they could panic and scratch a child.

-Are there ways to teach your cat to not sleep in your bed with you without locking them out of your room?
+Are there ways to teach your cat to not sleep in your bed with you?

-- You can try a heated pet bed so they can get a little extra heat while sleeping.
+- Upgrade their bed.
+You can try a heated pet bed so they can get a little extra warmth while sleeping.

-- Help them settle down for the night by playing with them followed by a large dinner.
-Having a full belly can make them sleepy and they’ll be happier to plop down on the couch instead of your bed.
+- Feed and play with them before bed.
+Help them settle down for the night by playing with them, then feed them a large dinner.
+Having a full belly can make them sleepy, and they’ll be happier to plop down on the couch instead of your bed.

-- You can set up an automatic feeder for particularly restless cats to dispense a small amount of food every 1-2 hours throughout the night.
+- Utilize automatic feeders.
+You can set up an automatic feeder for particularly restless cats to dispense a small amount of food every one to two hours throughout the night.
 This will keep your cat watching the machine instead of barging into your room and running up and down your bed.

-- Setting up some early morning distractions can help too.
-Try setting up a bird feeder outside a window your cat likes to sit by so they can watch “Bird TV” in the morning so they don’t wake you up at 4 in the morning to be fed.
+- Establish distractions.
+Setting up some early-morning distractions can help too.
+Try setting up a bird feeder outside a window your cat likes to sit by so they can watch “Bird TV” in the morning instead of waking you up at 4 a.m. to be fed.